newCodeWriter/Community_Forum/README.md

 <!-- @format -->
 # MathQue

 MathQue is a web application that lets users register and log in to a forum where they can ask and answer questions on select math topics.
-This app utilizes context for state management, React Router for navigation, Express for server side API calls, and Mongodb for database management.

 ## Contributors